yoco-ws/cliquedit/README.md

 <!-- Editable link -->
 <a <?php $cliqued->link()->render('banner-link', ['href' => 'https://cliqued.it']) ?> target="_blank"> Cliqued.it </a>
 ```

 #### Audio

 An audio is an element represented by the `<audio>` tag. cliquedit supports only audios with a single file, using the `src` attribute of the audio tag.
 It doesn't support the `<source>` tags within the audio structure.

-In order to convert a static audio into an editable audio you use the function `render()` of the audio object.
+In order to convert a non editable audio into an editable audio you use the function `render()` of the audio object.

 ```php
 //The audio render function